 Brisbane Plumber Leak Step 2 – Shut off your property’s hot water system

-A Brisbane plumber will recommend shutting off the hot water system because it will help you determine if the leak is hot or cold.
-You can generally find the shut-off valve near the hot water system.
-Once it’s off, run the same test as above.
+A Brisbane plumber may also recommend shutting off your hot water system to help determine if the leak is coming from the hot water side.
+You can locate the shut-off valve near the hot water system and run the same water leak detection test.
+If the leak stops, it’s related to your hot water systems.

 Brisbane Plumber Leak Step 3 – Turn off your toilet’s isolation valve